 Measurement

-Gig work is measured by the supplement to the Labour Force Survey (LFS) in the fourth quarter of 2022.
+Gig work is measured in the quarterly Labour Force Survey (LFS) supplement on Labour Market and Socioeconomic Indicators (LMSI).
 Tax data can also be used to identify gig workers.

-In the supplement to the Labour Force Survey, gig workers are employed people who:
+In the supplement to the LFS, gig workers are employed people who

 - accept short-term tasks, projects or jobs,